 The campground at Anastasia State Park

 Even the deepest RV sites are narrow, leaving scant room to fully roll out your awning.
-On the other hand, the forest is so thick and shady, you don’t really need an awning for shade.
+On the other hand, the forest is so thick and shady, you don’t need an awning for shade.

 There are a few sites that are wider than the norm, so look at the photos for each individual site on the reservations website before you book it.
 The maximum RV length is 40 feet, but only five sites can take a rig that large.